new issue on salenow!

 Apples

 Apples can be stored for several months at 4.5°C before becoming floury and tasteless.
 They can also be dried.
-This year we engaged our son in a marathon effort of peeling and coring hundreds of apples with an efficient apple peeler and slicer, and stringing them up in a warm spot to dry before storing them in airtight jars.
+This year we engaged our son in a marathon effort of peeling and coring hundreds of apples with an efficient apple peeler and slicer, and stringing them up in a warm spot to dry before storing harvests in airtight jars.
 They can be reconstituted later or chewed on as is.

 If you live in an apartment and have no other choice, a fridge crisper (standard temperature 4°C) can be used for storage, but wrap root crops and fruits such as apples and pears in canvas (or equivalent) bags.